b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** bool

 ..  topic:: Description
-	This label attribute is used to set the LineEdit to be Read-Only.
+	This attribute is used to set the LineEdit to be Read-Only.

 ..  code-block:: python